-Copy Make.hs from the documentation directory into your working directory.
+Locate Make.hs in your project directory.
 If using Windows, double-click on the file and it will open up a new window with a prompt.
-On a Mac or linux machine, run \$ ghci Make.hs
+On a Mac or Linux machine, run \$ ghci Make.hs

 From the Make.hs prompt, you can use the following commands: